Criminal Defense Lawyers Knoxville, Knox County, TN

 Most criminal charges are handled by the state, but in some cases, the federal government may get involved.
 It’s usually a matter of jurisdiction, but there are certain crimes – like RICO charges, or interstate drug trafficking – that will always be handled at the federal level.
 If you are charged with a federal crime, you’ll need an attorney licensed to practice in federal court to defend you.

 If you are convicted, you may be sentenced to federal prison.
 There’s only one Federal Correctional Institution in Tennessee (it’s in Memphis), so if you are sent to a high-security penitentiary, you’ll be sent out of state.
 We understand what kind of hardship this can create for your family and loved ones, and we fight hard to protect you, your family, and your future.

 Secure a comprehensive criminal defense strategy from experienced and trustworthy attorneys

-At Banks and Jones, we have a reputation for taking risks and coming out on top.
-But in every case we take on, our legal team always performs a careful risk assessment and only proceeds when we believe that doing so is your best interests.
-If you need serious help with a criminal matter, please call 865.407.2122, or fill out our contact form, and schedule a consultation with a skilled Knoxville criminal defense attorney today.
+At Banks & Jones, we have a reputation for taking risks and coming out on top.
+But when it’s your life and freedom on the line, know that our legal team always performs a careful risk assessment and only proceeds when we believe that doing so is your best interests.
+If you need serious help with a criminal matter, please contact us or call 865-546-2141 to schedule an appointment with a skilled Knoxville criminal defense attorney today.
+Fight 2 Win!